People

 This individual is not a direct affiliate of the Berkley Center.
 S/he previously worked with one or more of our core projects or programs.
 Please contact the individual at her/his home institution.

-Professor Shenila Khoja-Moolji holds the Hamad bin Khalifa al-Thani Endowed Chair of Muslim Societies at Georgetown University.
-Her research examines how gender, race, religion, and power intersect in the lives of Muslim communities in South Asia and North America, with particular attention to experiences of displacement and community formation.
-She is the author of Forging the Ideal Educated Girl (University of California Press), Sovereign Attachments (University of California Press), Rebuilding Community (Oxford University Press), The Impossibility of Muslim Boyhood (University of Minnesota Press), and Thinking Past Crisis (New York University Press, forthcoming).
-Professor Khoja-Moolji is the Faculty Director of the Mountain Societies Initiative (Central Asia) based at Georgetown.
+Professor Shenila Khoja-Moolji holds the Hamad bin Khalifa al-Thani Endowed Chair of Muslim Societies at Georgetown University, where she is also the faculty director of the Mountain Societies Initiative.
+Her research examines how gender, race, religion, and power intersect in the lives of Muslim communities in South Asia and North America.
+She is the author of Forging the Ideal Educated Girl: The Production of Desirable Subjects in Muslim South Asia (2018); Sovereign Attachments: Masculinity, Muslimness, and Affective Politics in Pakistan (2021); Rebuilding Community: Displaced Women and the Making of a Shia Ismaili Muslim Sociality (2023); The Impossibility of Muslim Boyhood (2024); and Thinking Past Crisis: Ismaili Muslims and the Work of Repair in North America (forthcoming).
 She holds an undergraduate degree from Brown University, a master’s degree from Harvard University, and a doctorate from Columbia University.